blankworker1/BYOB/README.md

 **Become Your Own Bank**

-BYOB is an open, decentralized community protocol for financial emergency preparedness using self custodial Bitcoin wallets.
+BYOB is an open, decentralized community protocol for financial preparedness using self custodial Bitcoin wallets.

 It enables individuals to generate and recreate a Bitcoin wallet from memory and public infrastructure, without storing seed words, without relying on a personal hardware device, and without trusting any central authority.